Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • if their acne has improved but not completely cleared, consider continuing the oral antibiotic, alongside the topical treatment, for up to 12 more weeks

-• In people whose treatment does not includes an oral antibiotic:
+• in people whose treatment does not include an oral antibiotic:

 • if their acne has completely cleared consider stopping treatment.
-If appropriate, an appropriate maintenance treatment is a fixed combination of topical adapalene and topical benzoyl peroxide
+If required, an appropriate maintenance treatment is a fixed combination of topical adapalene and topical benzoyl peroxide

 • if the acne fails to respond adequately: